 - 4. The Company has prepared a "Code of Conduct" and has ensured that appropriate steps have been taken to disseminate it throughout the Company along with its supporting policies and procedures; - 5.
 The Board has developed a vision/mission statement, overall corporate strategy.
 While significant policies of the Company are in the process of formulation as the Company is planning for revival in due course; - 6.
 All the powers of the Board have been duly exercised and decisions on relevant matters have been taken by the Board/shareholders as empowered by the relevant provisions of the Act and these Regulations; - 7.
 The meetings of the Board were presided over by the Chairman.
-The Board has complied with the requirements of the Act and the Regulations with respect to frequency, recording and circulating minutes of meeting of Board except that the meeting of the Board could not be held in the 1st quarter of the financial year due to operational inactivity of the Company; - 8.
+The Board has complied with the requirements of the Act and the Regulations with respect to frequency, recording and circulating minutes of meeting of Board; - 8.
 The Board has a formal policy and transparent procedures for remuneration of Directors in accordance with the Act and these Regulations; - 9.
 The Board has not arranged any training program during the year.
 However, two of the board members are exempt from the training program. - 10.
 The Board has approved appointment of Chief Financial Officer and Company Secretary, including their remuneration and terms and conditions of employment, and complied with relevant requirements of the Regulations.
 However, no appointment of head of internal audit has been made during the year due to operational inactivity of the Company; - 11.
 Chief Financial Officer (CFO) and Chief Executive Officer (CEO) duly endorsed the financial statements before approval of the Board; - 12.
 The Board had formed committees comprising of members given below: